-This summer, we engaged five alumni from the Black/African Nova Scotian and Indigenous/Mi’kmaw communities to share THEIR messages and calls for action in a special edition email shared across our alumni and staff networks.
-Learn more about the organizations and community efforts they have selected to highlight and join us in making a difference.
+Last summer, we engaged five alumni from the Black/African Nova Scotian and Indigenous/Mi’kmaw communities to share their messages and calls for action in a special edition email shared across our alumni and staff networks.

 This organization helps to remove financial barriers and other obstacles for students.
-In pursuit of their mission, they have established the Black Lives Matter Legacy Foundation Scholarships in support of BLM Atlantic Canada.
+In pursuit of their mission, they’ve established the Black Lives Matter Legacy Foundation Scholarships in support of BLM Atlantic Canada.
 Beyond providing financial support to Black students in the province, the fundraiser aims to bring more awareness to the lack of opportunities and discrimination faced by Black communities in our society.
-Donations to the Atlantic Scholarship Organization can be made here »
+Donate to the Atlantic Scholarship Organization.